 The Primary School

-Our Foundation department, for children aged 3 - 5 years, is housed in a bright and welcoming, purpose built building with large outside play areas.
-From September, Foundation 1, will have 2 full-time teachers and 2 teaching assistants.
-In Foundation 2, we have 2 classes and four full-time staff catering for a maximum of 20 children each.
-Our Key Stage One and Key Stage Two departments have a two form intake of a maximum of 24 pupils per class.
+Our Foundation department, for children aged 4 - 5 years, is housed in a bright and welcoming, purpose built building with large outside play areas.
+Foundation 1 has 3 full-time teachers and 3 teaching assistants.
+In Foundation 2, we have 3 classes and 6 full-time staff catering for a maximum of 20 children each.
+Year 1 to 6 classes have a two or three form intake of a maximum of 26 pupils per class.
 The teachers are supported by a team of teaching assistants.
-We have a well-equipped medical bay staffed by 1 full time school nurse, 1 part-time nurse and a school doctor on site part-time.
-We employ specialist teachers for French (Years 5 and 6), Arabic, Music, Special Educational Needs, P.E., and (for Muslim children) Islamic Studies.
-The Primary building houses KS1 and KS2 classes.
+We have a well-equipped medical bay staffed by 2 full time school nurses, and a school doctor on site part-time.
+We employ specialist teachers for Arabic, Music, Special Educational Needs, P.E., and (for Muslim children) Islamic Studies.
+The Primary building houses Foundation 2 to Year 5 classes.
+Year 6 is housed in the Arts Building.
 The classrooms are bright and spacious, have access to the outdoor areas and are well resourced with interactive whiteboards.
 We promote the use of technology integrated into all aspects of learning.
-There is an also a dedicated ICT suite and a large Central Area used for assemblies and drama.
+There is an also a dedicated Computer suite and a large Central Area used for assemblies and drama.

 We are very proud of the fact that, although the majority of the children are from Britain, over 30 other nationalities are represented in the school.
 Academic progress is tracked and monitored regularly with teaching differentiated to suit the needs of all pupils.